 Thiamine is required through daily dietary intake since the liver can only store a minute amount of this water-soluble B vitamin.
 Its role in several biological processes including the growth and functions of numerous types of cells, especially in the brain development of the baby is pivotal.

-Our body uses this B vitamin for the normal utilization of carbohydrates.
-This vitamin facilitates energy production through carbohydrate conversion.
+Vitamin B complex tablet uses our body for the normal utilization of carbohydrates.
+This vitamin B complex facilitates energy production through carbohydrate conversion.
 Energy is one of the major requirements during pregnancy for both the mother-to-be and the baby.
 It further enables the smooth functioning of the heart, nervous system, muscles, etc.

-It is found in several foods such as beans, nuts, cereal, meat, etc. Thiamine deficiency can arise due to a deficient diet.
+Vitamin B complex is found in several foods such as beans, nuts, cereal, meat, etc. Thiamine deficiency can arise due to a deficient diet.
 Some common symptoms include fatigue, nausea, and weakness.
 Beriberi is a major concern which is a disease caused by thiamine deficiency.
-Its deficiency is commonly seen in developing countries due to dietary practices.
+Vitamin B complex foods deficiency is commonly seen in developing countries due to dietary practices.
 No evidence has been reported of overconsumption of thiamine during pregnancy.

 The human body requires riboflavin for various purposes, the most important being cellular respiration.
-Its common food sources are green vegetables, meat, almonds, eggs, milk and dairy products, mushrooms, etc. This B vitamin serves as a crucial component for two coenzymes, flavin mononucleotide and flavin adenine dinucleotide.
+Common b complex food sources are green vegetables, meat, almonds, eggs, milk and dairy products, mushrooms, etc. This vitamin serves as a crucial component for two coenzymes, flavin mononucleotide and flavin adenine dinucleotide.
 These coenzymes are responsible for carrying out several biological processes including cellular growth and function, various metabolism activities such as fats, steroids, energy production, etc.

 Riboflavin deficiency is common in developing countries like India.
 A primary reason for this is the consumption of wheat and rice and poor intake of dairy and meat products.
 Some of the common signs of riboflavin deficiencies include dermatitis, cracked lips, anaemia, etc.